11 Best Places & Things Not To Miss In San Francisco

 3. Alcatraz & Angel Island

 Alcatraz and Angel Island are in the middle of the San Francisco Bay, and you can visit with a short ferry ride.
 Alcatraz, also known as “The Rock” is a former fort, military prison, and maximum security federal penitentiary that has fascinated people for years with stories of escape attempts.
 In 1969, the Indians of All Tribes occupied Alcatraz for 19 months in the name of freedom and Native American civil rights.
-Angel Island State Park was a U.S. Immigration Station with a rich history and beautiful beaches and hiking trails, so pack in a lunch to enjoy the view.
+Angel Island State Park was a U.S. Immigration Station with a rich history and beautiful beaches and hiking trails, so pack a lunch to enjoy the view.

 karin yuen